ubclaunchpad/rocket2/docs/Config.md

 ## SLACK\_API\_TOKEN

-The slack api token of your slack bot.
+The Slack API token of your Slack bot.
 Can be found under OAuth & Permissions tab of your slack app (under the name "Bot user OAuth access token").

+The following permission scopes are required:

+- `channels:read`
+- `channels:manage`
+- `chats:write`
+- `users.profile:read`
+- `users:read`
+- `commands`
+- `groups:read`
+- `im:write`

+You must also configure a slash command integration as well (under "Slash commands") for the URL path `/slack/commands` of your Rocket instance.

 ## SLACK\_NOFICIATION\_CHANNEL